fullmetalbrackets/blog/src/pages/blog/set-static-ip-debian.md

 title: "Set a static IP in Debian"
 description: "Debian's non-graphical install does not give you the option to set a static IP, here's a quick guide to doing it manually on the command line."
 pubDate: "October 7, 2022"
+updatedDate: "July 18, 2023"
 tags:
   - Debian
   - Networking
   - Command Line
 ---

+Login to Debian as `root` or as a user with sudo privileges (be sure to append `sudo` before every command).
 First, save a copy of the default network config as a back up:

 ```bash
 cp /etc/network/interfaces /backups/